WWE Rumors: Roman Reigns Might Help Dean Ambrose Change Mind About Leaving Company, Per ‘WrestlingNews.co’

 “We’re gonna work on that.”

-While WrestlingNews.co did not quote Reigns beyond that brief comment, the publication observed that this could be a sign WWE wants him to work on getting Ambrose to change his mind and re-sign with the company instead.
+While WrestlingNews.co did not quote Reigns beyond that brief comment, the publication observed that this could be a sign WWE wants him to work on getting Ambrose to change his mind — in the hopes that Ambrose might re-sign with the company, instead.

-Late last month, PWTorch‘s Wade Keller was the first to report that Dean Ambrose informed WWE that he plans to leave the promotion despite having been offered a new, higher-paying contract.
-Per Keller’s sources, Ambrose had long been unsatisfied with his character’s creative direction and had recently hit a “breaking point.”
-That breaking point was not elaborated on, but WrestlingNews.co specified that Ambrose wasn’t happy about having to reference Roman Reigns’ battle with leukemia as part of his heel character.
+Late last month, PWTorch‘s Wade Keller was the first to report that Dean Ambrose had informed WWE that he plans to leave the promotion — despite having been offered a new, higher-paying contract.
+Per Keller’s sources, Ambrose had long been unsatisfied with his character’s creative direction, and had recently hit a “breaking point.”
+That breaking point was not elaborated upon, but WrestlingNews.co specified that Ambrose wasn’t happy about having to reference Roman Reigns’ battle with leukemia as part of his heel character.

 Roman Reigns announces that his leukemia is in remission.